cataclysmbnteam/Cataclysm-BN/doc/src/content/docs/en/mod/json/explanation/json_style.md

 update JSON as it is added or edited, and in relatively small chunks otherwise in order to prevent undue disruption to development.

+## Why do we have a homegrown JSON formatter?

-We haven't been able to find a decent JSON styling tool, so we wrote our own.
-It lives in tools/format/format.cpp and it leverages src/json.cpp to parse and emit JSON.
+DDA wrote their own JSON parser.
+It lives in `tools/format/format.cpp` and it leverages `src/json.cpp`to parse and emit JSON.

+This isn't optimal solution as it makes using existing JSON formatters (e.g `deno fmt`) impossible, but [last attempt](https://github.com/cataclysmbnteam/Cataclysm-BN/pull/3118) proved that the disadvantages outweighed possible benefits.

 ## JSON Example